mrsonne/hubit/examples/wall/README.md

 2. `thermal_profile.py`.
 A calculation of the temperature for all wall layers in a segment as well as the heat flux in the segment.
 We assume one-dimensional heat flow, and thus each segment can be treated independently.
 3. `heat_flow.py`.
 Calculates the heat flow through a segment.
 4. `heat_transfer_number.py`.
-Overall heat transfer number and wall energy classification.
+Calculates the overall heat transfer number and wall energy classification.
+The wall  energy classification ranges from A to D where A indicates the most insulating wall (best) and D indicates the least insulating wall (worst).

 Many (all) of the components could have been joined in a single component, but here they are kept as  separate components to increase modularity, assure that any query only spawns a minimum of calculations and to maximize the potential speed-up obtained by multi-processing.